CeCe Peniston discography

 Her second studio set, Thought 'Ya Knew, saw its results on January 25, 1994.
 Having entered the top-forty only in the UK and Switzerland, the album somewhat failed to match the sales of its predecessor, reaching its peak in the Billboard 200 at position 96.
 It did, however, make an impact on the dance field, yielding two chart-toppers in the US.
 "I'm in the Mood", with its incorporated jazz elements, served as the album's pilot single.
 The latter singles, such as "Keep Givin' Me Your Love" released in the US a year after its European release, and "I'm Not Over You", those achieved top-5 statuses at least.
 While "Hit by Love", another house anthem, became the singer's fifth club number 1.
-As a result, she was named Billboard Magazine's #1 Dance/Club Play artist of 1994.
+As a result, she was named Billboards number one Dance/Club Play artist of 1994.

 I'm Movin' On, the third album by Peniston, was released on September 9, 1996, and was viewed as a commercial failure.
-As such it thus did not achieve a presence in the official albums charts.
-Mid-tempo jam, "Movin' On" featuring rap by Suga T, reached number 83 and her so-called "vocal duel" with JoJo Hailey, "Before I Lay (You Drive Me Crazy)", missed the US Hot 100 altogether.
-In February 1998 Peniston experienced a late comeback in the overseas, when her remake of Jocelyn Brown's classic "Somebody Else's Guy" climbed to number 13 on the British singles charts; her highest top-100 entry in the island since May 1992.
+As such it thus did not achieve a presence on any overall albums charts.
+Mid-tempo single, "Movin' On" featuring rap by Suga T, reached number 83 and her so-called "vocal duel" with JoJo Hailey, "Before I Lay (You Drive Me Crazy)", missed the US Hot 100 altogether.
+In February 1998 Peniston experienced a late comeback in the overseas, when her remake of Jocelyn Brown's classic "Somebody Else's Guy" climbed to number 13 on the British singles chart; her highest top-100 entry in the country since May 1992.
 The remixes of the song were released on March 2, 1998 on her import greatest hits compilation The Best Of, her closing album on A&M. While the original version appeared on later collection of her hits, Essential, issued also overseas through Spectrum in 2000.

 Subsequently, singer managed to record a number of singles, some of which garnered attention within their genre through various independent labels.
 Amongst them were three solo tracks such as "He Loves Me 2" (1999), "Lifetime to Love" (2001) and "Eternal Lover" (2004), as well her collaborations with other artists.
 These included "Reminiscin" with Saison (2001), "Deeper Love" with David Longoria (2005) and "Shame Shame Shame" with Soulshaker (2007).

 Since the 2010s, Peniston has released new material mostly in a digital format.
 While "Nothing Can Stop Me" (2014) received significant airplay on urban AC stations, "Believe" (2015), recorded with Chaos, happened to become her first entry on the US Dance chart in 10 years.
-One of her most recent releases, namely Purple Funk" (2017), almost topped the Hot Singles Sales component chart.
+Her 2017 single, "Purple Funk", almost topped the US Hot Singles Sales component chart.